 Wisdom teeth can cause problems if they become impacted when they start to emerge through the gums.
 If this leads to inflammation, pain and infection, it is likely that you will need to have the wisdom tooth removed.

 How are wisdom teeth removed?

-Each case is different, but generally speaking the wisdom tooth is not pulled out.
+Each case is different, but usually the wisdom tooth is not pulled out.
 It is elevated away from the gum using special instruments.

 The gum around the tooth may need to be cut and lifted away from the tooth (we call this raising a flap).
 The tooth may also be cut into smaller pieces and in some cases a small amount of bone may be removed from around the tooth using a tiny surgical drill.

 If Luke feels there is a risk of injury to the inferior dental nerve, he may recommend a coronectomy, where the crown of the tooth is removed but the roots are left in place.
 A coronectomy isn’t commonly recommended for young people who need a wisdom tooth removed because the tooth’s roots are not fully formed.
 Younger people also tend to heal faster and better than older individuals.

 What kind of anaesthetic will I have?

 Luke will offer you the safest type of anaesthetic that is right for you:

 - If the surgery is simple and you are happy with the thought of oral surgery, the tooth can be removed with just an injection to numb the area.
 This is a local anaesthetic and can be done in a clinic or in a hospital operating theatre.